bgomez9212/MealMachineRedux/README.md

   In one terminal navigate to the server directory and run `npm run server`.
   In the other terminal navigate to the app directory and run `npm run dev`.

+# What is MealMachine?
+A recipe suggestion service where users can use the ingredients they have available to find recipes.
+Users create their inventory of ingredients, are suggested recipes where they a missing a minimal amount of ingredients, then can create grocery lists based off of their missing ingredients.
+User's can also manually search for recipes, which will be displayed in order of least missing ingredients, and can save recipes for later.
+Other features include responsive design, light and dark modes, and infinite scrolling.